How to Use IW Retirement Planner

 Before you begin, you need to gather your financial data.
 This includes your current savings and investments.

 You will also need to factor in an estimate of your expenses during retirement.
-A detailed estimate, preferably using a retirement expenses worksheet is recommended.
-You can also roughly estimate your retirement expense needs with Morningstar's 7-step method or Fidelity's rule of thumb method below.
+You can use IW Retirement Planner's built-in Retirement Expenses Estimator tool or create a detailed estimate using Vanguard's Retirement Expenses Worksheet.
+Alternatively, you can estimate your retirement expenses with Morningstar's 7-step method or Fidelity's rule of thumb method.
 Retirement Income Replacement Rate Rule of thumb to roughly estimate your retirement income needs

 step 2Perform a Straight-Line Forecast

 Straight-line forecasting assumes consistent year-to-year investment growth, from the beginning to the end of retirement.
-This forecasting approach is helpful for determining the funds needed to sustain a comfortable retirement lifestyle and evaluating the necessary contributions to achieve your desired goals.
+This forecasting approach helps determine the funds needed to sustain a comfortable retirement lifestyle and evaluate the necessary contributions to achieve your desired goals.

 Please review the following sections to gain an understanding of how best to use IW Retirement Planner when creating your retirement plan.